 About Alison Marie

-This mission is very personal to me because that woman endlessly searching for the perfect workout and the answers to ever growing list of questions about my changing body, getting overwhelmed and then defeated, just sinking down into the couch again to “start next week” was me not all that long ago.
+This mission is very personal to me because that woman endlessly searching for the perfect workout and the answers to ever growing list of questions about my changing body, getting overwhelmed and then defeated, beginning to accept (what I now know is untrue) that “maybe running just isn't for me anymore” was me not all that long ago.

 I spent $$ on courses, books, and programs.
-I spent years studying, testing and working closely with other experts in their respective areas of health and fitness.
+I spent years studying, testing, and working closely with other experts in their respective areas of health, fitness, and movement science.
 I've made it my life's work to cut through the BS and get down to the simplest form of what actually works AND in a way that I (you) can consistently do it.

 I’m a scientist.